MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### Matching logic

-Each input record is evaluated against all of the steps in reverse order, from the last step to the first.
+Each input record is evaluated against the steps in reverse order, from the last step to the first.
 When a record *r* is evaluated against some step *s_k*, the following logic is applied:

 * **Check 1:** If the state of the previous step (*s_k-1*) is nonempty, and *r* meets the *Condition* of *s_k*, then a match occurs.
 This leads to the following actions:
     1. The state of *s_k* is cleared.